viswanathgs/ml-zettelkasten/papers-speech.md

   - **(3) SoundStorm:** Efficiency improvement over the slow autoregressive decoding process of AudioLM.
   - **(4) AudioPaLM:** Merges AudioLM (speech-only LM) with PaLM-2 (text-only LM) by unifying the audio and text vocabularies into a single multimodal vocabulary.
 Allows for training a single model in both directions, arbitrary interleaving of speech and text, and enables a single model to do ASR, TTS, speech-to-speech translation, etc.

-## [2023] Prompting Large Language Models with Speech Recognition Abilities
+## [2023] Speech-Llama: Prompting Large Language Models with Speech Recognition Abilities

 - **Date**: 2025-03-04
 - **Arxiv**: <https://arxiv.org/abs/2307.11795>